AutomotiveAIChallenge/aichallenge2022-sim/README_en.md

 This competition will use autonomous driving software [Autoware.universe](https://github.com/autowarefoundation/autoware.universe) and a self-driving vehicles simulator [AWSIM](https://github.com/tier4/AWSIM), unlike the 3rd Automated Driving AI Challenge held in 2021.
 Please follow the steps below to build your environment and participate in the competition.

+ See [RULE_en.md](/RULE_en.md) for a detailed explanation of the tournament rules.

+## Course Selection
+This competition is divided into a "Challenge Course" for beginners and an "Advanced Course" for experts.
+Participants will be exposed to both courses and will be asked to make a final course selection based on their own skill level.

+The online scoring environment allows submissions to both the Advanced and Challenge Courses, but you will need to delete your previous submitted scores when switching courses.

 ## Development Environment
 We recommend that you use the following system requirements in this tournament.